Miku Aono

+Miku Aono (青野 未来, Aono Miku) is a Japanese professional wrestler, actress and gravure idol.
+She is currently signed to Dream Star Fighting Marigold, where she is the current Marigold World Champion in her first reign.
+She is best known for her time in Actwres girl'Z, where she is a former one-time AWG Single Champion.

 Professional wrestling career

 Independent circuit (2017–present)

 During her career, Aono often made freelance work by competing in various promotions from the Japanese independent scene.
 At 2AW Grand Slam In 2AW Square, an event promoted by Active Advance Pro Wrestling on March 28, 2021, she teamed up with Tae Honma and unsuccessfully challenged 3A (Ayame Sasamura and Rina Shingaki) for the World Woman Pro-Wrestling Diana Tag Team Championship.
 At DDT Ganbare Pro Home Alone, an event promoted by Ganbare Pro-Wrestling on December 25, 2021, Aono teamed up with Yuna Manase and Yuuri in a losing effort against harukaze, Misa Matsui and Moeka Haruhi.
 At Oz Academy I See The Light on December 30, 2021, she teamed up with Kakeru Sekiguchi and Misa Matsui in a losing effort against Ozaki-gun (Mayumi Ozaki, Saori Anou and Yumi Ohka).

-Actwres girl'Z (2017–present)
+Actwres girl'Z (2017–2024)

-Aono is probably best know for her tenure with Actwres girl'Z, promotion in which she made her professional wrestling debut on June 25, 2017, at AgZ Act 21 where she fell short to Natsumi Maki in signles competition.
+Aono is probably best known for her tenure with Actwres girl'Z, promotion in which she made her professional wrestling debut on June 25, 2017, at AgZ Act 21 where she fell short to Natsumi Maki in singles competition.
 During her time in the promotion, she has won two separate titles.
-First of them is the AWG Tag Team Championship which she won alonsgide Kakeru Sekiguchi at AWG Act In Korakuen Hall on August 13, 2021.
-The other one is the AgZ Championship, the top title of the company which she won at AWG ACTwrestling In Korakuen Hall on March 12, 2023, by defeating Kouki in the finals of a tournament to win the reactivated title which was previously vacated due to Actwres girl'Z undergoing a rebranding process.
+First of them is the AWG Tag Team Championship which she won alongside Kakeru Sekiguchi at AWG Act In Korakuen Hall on August 13, 2021.
+The other one is the AWG Single Championship, the top title of the company which she won at AWG ACTwrestling in Korakuen Hall on March 12, 2023, by defeating Kouki in the finals of a tournament to win the reactivated title which was previously vacated due to Actwres girl'Z undergoing a rebranding process.

 Being a homegrown talent of the promotion, Aono frequently took part in notable events such as the Korakuen Hall event from December 13, 2021, where she teamed up with Kakeru Sekiguchi and Maika Ozaki in a losing effort against Saki, Hikari Shimizu and Yuna Mizumori as a result of a six-woman tag team match.
+On December 29, 2023, Aono lost the AWG Single Championship to Mari, ending her reign at 292 days.